1. Why should I publish a book?

 9. What is a positioning statement for a nonfiction book?

 A positioning statement is a short, straightforward sentence that states your book’s subject, who it’s for, and what benefits result from reading it.
 It’s the heart of your marketing, including the back of the book blurb and the product description on Amazon.
 It’s also the nut of the creative brief you give your book designer, and you’ll need it to interest a potential publisher when you make your pitch.
-And it improves your organization and writing.

 10. Can anyone self-publish a book?